mmalchuk/contrib-jenkins-qubell-plugin/README.md

 Contributors
 ------------

-We welcomes contributors to the Jenkins plug-in for Qubell Platform.
-This plug-in is distributed under an Apache License (see [Licence](LICENSE)).
+We welcome contributors to the Jenkins plug-in for Qubell Platform.
+This plug-in is distributed under the Apache License (see [Licence](LICENSE)).
 If you would like to implement or fix code, please create a pull request to `master` branch.
 To suggest any improvements or report bugs, create [an issue](https://github.com/qubell/contrib-jenkins-qubell-plugin/issues/new).